meshx-org/neon/docs/rfcs/029-sharding-phase1.md

 shards.
 For distribution purposes, we only care about user data keys_

 The properties we want from our Key->Stripe mapping are:
-- Locality in `blknum`, such that a contiguous range of `blknum` will generally fit into the same stripe and consequently land on the same
+- Locality in `blknum`, such that adjacent `blknum` will usually map to the same stripe and consequently land on the same shard, even though the overall collection of blocks in a relation will be spread over many stripes and therefore many shards.
 - Avoid the same blknum on different relations landing on the same stripe, so that with many small relations we do not end up aliasing data to the same stripe/shard.
 - Avoid vulnerability to aliasing in the values of relation identity fields, such that